 The honorable John D. Perdue is West Virginia’s 24th State Treasurer.
 As State Treasurer, Perdue has modernized the office, creating a transparent, secure and state-of-the-art operation.

-Since taking office in 1997, Treasurer Perdue has worked diligently to make West Virginia a better place for families, business owners and citizens of all ages.
-As the banker of state government, Treasurer Perdue manages more than $13 billion of state money annually.
-The Treasurer’s Office has set records in the Unclaimed Property Division by returning more than $160 million to rightful owners over the course of his administration.
-In addition, he oversees the state’s Board of Treasury Investments, the West Virginia Retirement Plus deferred compensation plan and the SMART529 college savings program.
+As the banker of state government, Treasurer Perdue manages more than $16 billion of state money annually.
+The Treasurer’s Office has set records in the Unclaimed Property Division by returning millions to rightful owners over the course of his administration.
+In addition, he oversees the state’s Board of Treasury Investments, the West Virginia Retirement Plus deferred compensation plan, the SMART529 college savings program and the WVABLE program.

 Treasurer Perdue is the only West Virginia State Treasurer to serve as president of the National Association of State Treasurers (NAST).
 He was honored as the organization’s Treasurer of the Year in 2007.
 In 2012 he received the Unclaimed Property Lifetime Achievement Award from the National Association of Unclaimed Property Administrators (NAUPA).

 Treasurer Perdue has been elected to serve a record six terms.
 He holds the title of longest-serving state treasurer in West Virginia and is the second longest-serving state treasurer in the nation.

 Treasurer Perdue started his public service career with the Department of Agriculture.
 During his time there he held several positions, including the title of Assistant Commissioner.
 In 1989 he became executive assistant to former Governor Gaston Caperton and served as a member of his executive staff for eight years.